Aggregation with constant kernel under stochastic resetting: Typical size of aggregates for polymer-only boundary conditions

 Consider slightly more general initial conditions in which the total mass density $M=1$ results from polymers of fixed size $A>1$:

-As the total mass is unchanged, the master equation is unchanged, and the only modification in the derivation comes from the initial condition on the generating function (still denoted by $\gener$):
+We keep the same unit of time and volume, so the master equation is unchanged.
+The total cluster density is still given by Eq. (\ref{N(t)}), with $N(0)=A^{-1}$.
+The only modification in the solution comes from the initial condition on the generating function (still denoted by $\gener$):

-The generating functyion now reads (with the expression of the total cluster density still given by Eq. \ref{N(t)}, with $N(0)=A^{-1}$):